 IPv4, the value is 4.
-For AppleTalk, the value is 4.
-For Novell IPX, the value is 10, for IPv6 it is 16
+For IPv6 it is 16.
+While no longer in use, for AppleTalk, the value is 4 and for Novell IPX, the value is 10,

 Protocol Address - Neighbor address on interface in which the HELLO with SEQUENCE TLV is sent.
 Each address listed in the HELLO packet is a neighbor that should not enter Conditionally Received mode.